Washing Kids' Laundry - What's the Best Temperature?

 Follow the Care Instructions

 Do your best to follow the care instructions on your clothes, and pay attention to what works and what doesn’t.
-If you have a tendency of just throwing in a load without really paying attention to water temperature, you run the risk of prematurely aging your clothes, or even ruining a favorite top!
+If you have a tendency of just throwing in a load without really paying attention to water temperature, you run the risk of prematurely aging your kids' clothes, or even ruining their favorite t-shirt!

 Clothes will come out cleaner and last longer if you follow these simple guidelines on laundry temperature.